 5. Only BSNL / MTNL Connection Works

-In Padum or nearby Padum, only BSNL or MTNL postpaid connection works and hence, it is important that you carry such connection only.
-Sometimes you will find that only the SMS is working and that will be your chance to at least send your well-being message and co-ordinates to your loved ones.
-Having said all that, the connectivity and reach has improved in last few years and improving every year.
+In Padum or nearby Padum, only BSNL or MTNL postpaid connection works, and hence, you must carry such connection only.
+Sometimes you will find that only the SMS is working.
+That will be your chance to at least send your well-being message and co-ordinates with your loved ones.
+However, the connectivity and reach have improved in the last few years and improving every year.

 6. Data connectivity in Zanskar Valley